-Your Google My Business listing (what shows up on Google maps and local search) is the #1 way patients will find you.
+Your Google Business Profile (formerly Google My Business) is what shows up on Google maps and local search.
+It is the #1 way patients will find you.
 When potential patients search under a category (e.g. dentist, orthopedic surgeon) your physician’s name, or the practice name, local listings show up first – even before your website.

 One could make the argument that a medical practice’s local listing is actually more important than a website (though, that’s important too).
 By optimizing your business for local search, you can make sure your listing is highly visible and looks great.
 Further reading: Optimize for Local Search.

 2. Have a Great Website